Read summarized version with

 4. Developing a data governance model

-Assessing your needs and choosing the model that suits your enterprise best is an important stage when designing data governance strategies.
+Assessing your needs and choosing the model that best suits your enterprise is an important stage in designing data governance strategies.
 Although there are some variations, data governance models can be generally separated into two categories:

 • Centralized – authority over data is given to a single group (or even a single person) that determines the rules and distributes accesses.